Kylie Jenner’s New Skincare Product Is Being Slammed By Doctors

 Though the walnut scrub is garnering most of the attention, the Keeping Up With Kardashians star is also releasing a larger line of skin care products.

-These include a foaming face wash, a vanilla milk toner, a vitamin C serum, a face lotion, and an eye cream, in addition to the controversy stirring walnut scrub.
+These include a foaming face wash, a vanilla milk toner, a vitamin C serum, a face lotion, and an eye cream, in addition to the controversy-stirring walnut scrub.
 The price point for most of the items is under $30, and the entire skincare collection can be purchased for $125.

 The products will be available for purchase at KylieSkin.com.